In This Article

 This upgrade will be reflected in the next monthly invoice.

 Air, Standard, Advanced, and Pro machines, as well as C-class machines, are the only instance types that can be upgraded among themselves.

 If you switch a Monthly Subscription VM, your billing is adjusted so your next invoice will reflect the price difference (as credit or debit, depending on the change).

 If you switch an Hourly Subscription VM, your machine will begin billing your hours at the new usage rate immediately and reflect this change on your next invoice.

 - The 1st invoice, after creating or upgrading a machine, can be a little confusing due to the calculations that go into this change, which are outlined above under the "Creating A Virtual Machine" section.
 Feel free to open a support ticket if you need additional clarification on your particular invoice.

-- Prorated credit for any machine creation, deletion, or upgrade is not transferrable or refundable.
+- Prorated credit for any machine deactivation or upgrade is not transferrable or refundable.